canada-ca/blog-dto/_posts/2018-05-30-trust-and-older-content.md

 ## We want to hear from you ##

 Let us know what you think about optimization for Canada.ca.
-Email us at <a href="mailto:information@tbs-sct.gc.ca">information@tbs-sct.gc.ca</a> or tweet using the hashtag <a href="https://twitter.com/search?q=%23Canadadotca">#Canadadotca</a>.
+Email us at [dto-btn@tbs-sct.gc.ca](mailto:dto-btn@tbs-sct.gc.ca) or tweet using the hashtag <a href="https://twitter.com/search?q=%23Canadadotca">#Canadadotca</a>.

 ## About Patrick
 <div class="col-md-3 col-xs-12">